vapor/vapor/Documents/Manifestos/CODE_QUALITY.md

 **Inline documentation:**

 - A minimum of 80% inline documentation for publically exposed functionality
-- Critical objects to the library and it's consumers needs a more thorough explaination of the functionality
+- Critical objects to the library and its consumers needs a more thorough explaination of the functionality

 **Tutorials:**